Tag

 l b jeffries laid up in his courtyard apartment in rear windowParamount Pictures

-From the master of suspense himself, Hitchcock, 1954’s Rear Window is a genre-defining murder mystery and psychological thriller set in a small New York City apartment.
+From the master of suspense himself, Hitchcock, 1954’s Rear Window is a genre-defining murder mystery and set in a small New York City apartment.
 It’s centered on L.B.
 “Jeff” Jefferies (James Stewart), a professional photographer confined to that apartment due to a broken leg.
 Bored out of his mind, he starts to spy on his neighbors through his rear window, using a telephoto lens to watch their day-to-day lives.
 When he witnesses what he thinks might be a murder, he asks his girlfriend, Lisa Fremont (Grace Kelly), and his nurse, Stella (Thelma Ritter), to help him find the truth.

 Hitchcock proves that he indeed deserves the title, with each moment of Rear Window more suspenseful than the last.
 The tension only escalates when Jeff’s voyeuristic pastime turns dangerous and leads to an explosive confrontation.
 The film’s novel storytelling, innovative use of a single location, technical mastery, and compelling performances all make it a quintessential Hitchcock movie and one that’s consistently cited alongside the greatest ever made.